 When you wake up with an upset stomach or a stuffy nose, are you someone who thinks "Oh no. I don't want to call in sick."
 Alternatively, maybe you're one of those people who feels that it's okay to take a sick day even when you aren't ill.
 If you are a member of the first camp, you may be underutilizing your sick days, but if you count yourself among the second, you may be misusing them.

 5 Good Reasons to Call in Sick

-You may even save everyone else from catching what you have.
-Going to work sick means you will spread your germs around the office, which is sure to annoy your coworkers.
-You also won't be productive.
-Here are some good reasons to stay home:
+Your sick days are yours to use when you need them.
+Put your workaholic tendencies aside.
+Organizations rarely fall apart because of one employer's absence.
+Calling out from work may even save everyone else from catching what you have.
+Going to work sick means spreading your germs around the office, which is sure to annoy your coworkers.
+It's also difficult to be productive at work when you aren't feeling well.
+Here are some appropriate reasons to stay home:

 5 Bad Excuses for Taking a Sick Day

-However, you should not take advantage of sick days to tend to matters for which a personal or vacation day would be more suitable.
+Do not take advantage of sick days to tend to matters for which a personal or vacation day would be more suitable.

 Whenever you can notify your boss ahead of time that you need to take off—using a personal or vacation day—do so.
 Here are some examples: